miranitta/GDG_MLdepartment_projects/README.md

 # GDG_MLdepartment_projects

-Welcome to the [Club Name] GitHub repository!
-This repository is dedicated to showcasing our club activities, projects, and collaborative efforts.
+Welcome to the GDG on campus ESPRIT GitHub repository!
+This repository is dedicated to showcasing our Machine Learning department activities, projects, and collaborative efforts.

 ## 🚀About Us
 We are a group of passionate individuals dedicated to gain knowledge in Machine Learning field.